masasin/masasin.github.io/docs/cv/work_experience/coop.md

 ## Hardware Associate, [IMS](https://www.ims.tech/)
 _January to April 2011.
 Waterloo, ON, Canada._

+??? summary

+    - Involved in selecting and coding new hardware, prototyped hardware solutions using Altium Designer, and programmed microcontrollers using C and C++.
+    - Provided general assistance to lead design engineers.
+    - Investigated self-resonance in inductors to enhance the accuracy of test results.

 IMS (then Intelligent Mechatronics Systems, now Insurance & Mobility Solutions) is a technology company in Waterloo, Ontario, Canada.
 At the time, it developed automotive safety products, including telematics which would enhance driver behaviour, and mobile media which allows drivers to acquire and manage critical information in the vehicle.